Can An Insurance Company Drop My Policy Because I’ve Filed A Property Damage Claim?

 Insurance companies are permitted to cancel policies mid-term under certain circumstances:

-Increased Hazard: If your property’s risk profile significantly increases beyond what was originally assessed, insurers may have grounds for cancellation.
+- Increased Hazard: If your property’s risk profile significantly increases beyond what was initially assessed, insurers may have grounds for cancellation.

-Regulatory Violations: If you violate terms of the policy or engage in illegal activities that affect coverage.
+- Regulatory Violations: If you violate the terms of the policy or engage in illegal activities that affect coverage.

 Non-Renewal After Policy Expiration